thetric/jfx-directory-viewer/README.md

 # jfx-directory-explorer

-Provides a JavaFX component displaying the files and directories of a directory.
+Provides a JavaFX component displaying the files and directories of a directory as a list.
 The view is updated automatically if something in the directory has changed.

+## Motivation
+Sadly JavaFX does not provide such a component out of the box.
+Although JFX provides file and directory choosers you cannot embed them into your application.
+This little library wants to change this!

 ## Add as dependency